 Comparing energy plans is completely free.
 So why aren’t people shopping around?

-The Behavioural Economics Team of the Australian Government (BETA) cites the following reasons as common culprits.
+The Behavioural Economics Team of the Australian Government (BETA) cites the following as the main reasons Aussies are reluctant to switch.

 We are overwhelmed by too many choices

-Energy experts might cite the abundance of cheaper plans and providers as reasons to switch.
-However, too much choice is a double-edged sword.
-Having hundreds of plans to compare can be overwhelming.
+Energy experts, like the team here at Canstar, like to talk about the abundance of cheaper plans and providers as reasons to switch.
+However, too much choice is a double-edged sword as having hundreds of plans to compare can be overwhelming.

-On top of that, not understanding how a plan’s rates, tariffs and discounts work can drive an already drastic loss in self-confidence.
+On top of that, not understanding how a plan’s rates, tariffs and discounts work can be discouraging.

 Research also requires time and effort, which are increasingly finite.